ajpaul/self-install-poc/README.md

 ## Decisions
 - Do not use the term `router` in this application, as it creates confusion with the Angular/Ionic router functionality.
 Use `wifi` instead.
+- Route changes should drive the config-swapping for the checklist.
+- Configs for checklist should be stored locally in a `.ts` file and not in the NgRx store

 ## Modules
 This project contains a shared module for dumb components, so they can be referenced anywhere in the application without them clogging up the app module.
 There also is a feature module for each LOB, each with their own respective router modules to isolate complexity.
 This also enables lazy loading as seen in the app-routing.module.ts